oumaimaloudhaif/demo/README.md

 ## Health Check

-To check if the service is up, we enable to a GET call to ower service via the health check Controller.
+To check if the service is up, we enable to a GET call to our service via the health check Controller.
-Please execute the following commande to the check the status of the app ```` curl localhost:8080/healthCheck````
+Please execute the following command to the check the status of the app ```` curl localhost:8080/healthCheck````

 If we receive the msg  ```` companyManagement  ```` then the app is ready to be consulted.
-If no msg is received, then a problem has occured.
+If no msg is received, then a problem has occurred.

+## Environment Configuration
+To configure your environment and access the database in your project, you need to create a .env in the root directory of your project.
+Inside the .env file, define the necessary environment variables required for accessing the database.
+These include database connection details such database url, username and password.
+Then, your environment will be configured to access the database using the provided environment variables.